owntracks/booklet/docs/features/waypoints.md

 ```

 You can use this to import individual waypoints or groups of pre-configured waypoints which are merged into the existing waypoint definitions on the device.
 Recall, however, that the `tst` element is like a _key_ which uniquely identifies each waypoint.

+## Deleting waypoints

+On both iOS and Android, you delete a waypoint by swiping it away in the user-interface.